anton87andersson/swedish_num_plates/README.md

 # Swedish Number Plates

-This is my learning project for JAVA.
+This is my own learning project for JAVA.

-It creates an json-file that holds all possible Swedish number plats lika AAA000, A-Z 0-9.
+It creates an json-file (or txt if you want that) that holds all possible Swedish number plats lika AAA000, A-Z 0-9.

 There is 17.576.000 possibilitys from this, and i want to see how far i can take this and speed it up more and more after learning new stuff in Java !